organicresearchcentre/pgtool-reforest-gui/README.md

 tool was also built with flexibility and adaptability in mind, with numerous custom versions being built over the years to address specific research interests.

-This website structure, developed in collaboration with [MVARC](https://mvarc.eu/), is the latest iteration based upon the original PG Tool v3.1 Excel-based farm sustainability assessment tool created by [Organic Research Centre](https://www.organicresearchcentre.com).
-It offers an interface that makes this tool accessible (and its corresponding [API](https://github.com/organicresearchcentre/pgtool-api)) and available for farmers, advisors and researchers to interact and learn with it.
+An online version of the the PG Tool was developed by the [Organic Research Centre](https://www.organicresearchcentre.com) and [MVARC](https://mvarc.eu/), more information here, and forms the base of the REFOREST version.
+The REFOREST version was developed by [Organic Research Centre](https://www.organicresearchcentre.com) and [University of Reading](https://www.reading.ac.uk/).
+The tool offers an interface that makes this tool accessible (and its corresponding [API](https://github.com/organicresearchcentre/pgtool-api)) and available for farmers, advisors and researchers to interact and learn with it.

-You can access this version of the PG Tool at the ORC website [here](https://www.organicresearchcentre.com/PG-Tool/).
+You can access the REFOREST version of the PG Tool at the [REFOREST website toolbox](https://reforest.euromed-economists.org/).

-A user guide for self-assessments has also been created for this version of PG Tool available [here](https://github.com/organicresearchcentre/pgtool-gui/blob/main/PG%20Tool%20Online%20v3.1%20Manual.md).
+A [user guide for self-assessments](https://github.com/organicresearchcentre/pgtool-reforest-gui/blob/main/PG%20Tool%20Online%20v3.1%20Manual.md) has also been created for the REFOREST version of PG Tool.

-For developers there is further infromation about the design and future development of the PG Tool available [here](https://github.com/organicresearchcentre/pgtool-gui/blob/main/PG%20Tool%20Online%20Development.md).
+For developers there is [further infromation](https://github.com/organicresearchcentre/pgtool-gui/blob/main/PG%20Tool%20Online%20Development.md) about the design and future development of the PG Tool.

-For any queries about the PG Tool please contact github@organicresearchcentre.com.
+For any queries about the PG Tool please contact christian.g@organicresearchcentre.com.

 ## How to host the website